266 Days Until Memories and The Uncertain End (part 1)

 Zeydar held his staff out.
 He had many, but this was his favorite one.
-It was a thin rod a bit less than his height and just ever so heavy.
+It was a thin rod a bit less than his height and just heavy enough.
 Silver and black, designed to look like a branch of a tree.
 He held it and spun it with one hand not caring for the practice.
 The worst part of coming down from a Sweet Dream high was the way that reality dulled around him.
 His senses were muted.
 The colors faded.
 The sounds grew muffled.
 Everything was so much less.
 Or had it always been less?
 He’d been placed on small increments of Sweet Dreams to control his powers since he was a child.
 When he had found out, he had felt betrayed, but after what he had done to Arcadia… could he blame them?

 “Begin when ever ready.”
-Marjorie instructed him.
+Majorie instructed him.

 “Understood.”
 Zeydar stopped spinning his staff and instead focused on the mana around him and within him.
 His Staff began to glow in iridescence, acting as his medium to use the magic.
 Spells were long winded, complicated, with incantations that had to be spoken in an even tone.
 With the incantation the magic circle appeared before him and around him reacting to his words.
 Words completed he pointed with his staff in the direction of the targets and shot the ice attack.
+It was all tedious.

 It wasn’t like ice attack magic was his specialty.
 The other Magicians and Superiors acted like it was the only element he had.
 His defensive magic was just as good.
 He was also able to use which ever element he wanted with ease, not particularly liking one over another.
 Yet, they said it was only ice.
 So, he only ever used ice for these assessments.